-The Order adopts the Roadmap recommendation that NYPA and LIPA, as non-jurisdictional LSEs, voluntarily participate and accept ISC obligations in proportion to their share of Statewide load.
-Consistent with the approach in the Offshore Wind Standard, if LIPA or NYPA directly procure or develop bulk energy storage projects outside of the NYSERDA procurement program, the Order determines that NYSERDA would take such independent storage procurement into account in its assessment of amounts of bulk storage needed through its solicitations.
+The 2024 Energy Storage Order adopted the Roadmap recommendation that NYPA and LIPA, as non-jurisdictional LSEs, voluntarily participate and accept ISC obligations in proportion to their share of Statewide load.
+Consistent with the approach in the Offshore Wind Standard, if LIPA or NYPA directly procure or develop bulk energy storage projects outside of the NYSERDA procurement program, the 2024 Energy Storage Order determined that NYSERDA would take such independent storage procurement into account in its assessment of amounts of bulk storage needed through its solicitations.